koukarin/Proof-of-Commitment-Protocol/README.md

 ## The Architects
 The challenge will be tough to keep cheaters and spammers away from the community because incentives can also attract bad intentions.

 Indeed, even with a fair distribution and a community spirit, some people will try to divert the project for their own profit.

-This threat can only be prevented by a group of passionate members involved in the community.
+This threat will be hampered by the algorithm design.
+But in reality, it can only be prevented by a group of passionate members involved in the community.

-This group has to build and protect the pillars and the core values of the projects that the members have decided to support (Ergo during the first years).
+This group has to build and protect the pillars and the core values of the projects that the members have decided to support *(Ergo during the first years)*.

 ### Who will be the Architects ?
 We won’t be able to rely on them at the beginning of ErgOne.
 So, during the first months, the founders will be the architects.

 And month after month, the community members who will obtain the best virality score during a month and will receive an NFT will be part of the Architects.

 We should also involve the most committed members in the ErgOne economy.
-So the most important hodlers will be part of the Architect Team.
+So the most important hodlers and those who bought rare NFTs will be part of the Architect Team.

 In this way, we will create an eclectic group culturally and economically staked.
 Such diversity will provide solid foundations for ErgOne in a long-term perspective.

 ### Roles of the Architects
 Being an Architect involves wide responsibilities.
 As just said before, they are in charge of protecting the core values of the community and tackling the cheaters and spammers.

 So, each of them will have to inspect some content that the ErgOne algorithm suspects of being spam.

 Indeed, the temptation could be important to cheat.
 And we have no doubt that some malicious members will try to insert #Ergo even if their content deals with angling.

-The members tagged as spammers will be banned two months (or more) from the reward mechanism.
+The members tagged as spammers will be banned from the reward mechanism.

 ### Incentives for the Architects
 As a key role in the Proof-of-Commitment protocol, the Architects have to be also rewarded.
 When the decentralization of this kind of moderation will be effective, Architects will receive a part of the rewards.

-This portion of the monthly rewards will be defined later by the community
+This portion of the monthly rewards will be defined later by the community.

+## Long Term Governance
+Because we are confident in the Ergo’s capacity to become a Top 10 cryptocurrency, we think that, one day, Ergo won’t need ErgOne anymore.
+And then, the ErgOne Community will be willing to face new challenges supporting projects chosen through a democratic path thanks to the Proof-ofCommitment Protocol (PoCoP)